 The more time I spend around Buddhists and Jubus, the more fragments of dharma wisdom I retain.
-"Accept and then act" seems apt: "I accept that things may not be meant to be with Pamela Koeverts, so I'll turn my attention to another Naropan nubile instead."
+"Accept and then act" seems apt, as in: "I accept that things may not be meant to be with Pamela Koeverts, so I'll train my lust on another Naropan nubile instead."

 One was already cued up.

 The fourth floor's most delectable lodger technically isn't French, though her name unmistakably is.
 Simone-Reine de Jaham is stylish enough and conversant enough to easily pass for French.
 She's spent beaucoup time in the fabled land west of Germany which disavows French fries and French dressing.
-Therefore, I rationalized, she was French—or at least French enough for a specific purpose my ego had heavily invested in.
+Therefore, I rationalized, she was French—or at least French enough for the specific purpose my ego was heavily invested in.

-On the off chance you can't guess, the aristocratically named honeypot represented another chance to screw for the good ol' US of A. No doubt that's a base instinct, and a base instinct born out of human frailty at that.
-It's also true that my cock had never presented any previous signposts of patriotism.
+On the off chance you can't guess, the aristocratically named honeypot represented another chance to screw for the good old USA.
+No doubt that's a base instinct, a base instinct born out of human frailty at that.
+It's also true that my cock had never displayed any hint of patriot inklings.
 Those considerations aside, I had to agree with my "lower self" that trysting the night away with Mademoiselle de Jahame was a particularly mouthwatering prospect.
 As for my "higher self," that was an easy sell―not only was Simone Naropan, she was also a bona fide litérateur.
 It could easily justify the chase as either "a spiritual quest" or "an intellectual pursuit."
 Done deal.

 She wasn't hard to track down.
 The cocksure strawberry blonde coquette could be spotted conspicuously prowling around the Boulderado watering holes—Le Bar, The Catacombs, and The Mezzanine Bar.
 She and her close friend Calliope live in 421.
 The poetry belles are, ahem, very close.
 Simone would go either way.
-Twice as much competition means sometimes nature needs twice as long to take its course.
+Twice as much competition means mother nature sometimes needs twice as long to take its course.
 On the other hand, a certain amount of groundwork had already been, er, laid.
-We've had some amicable exchanges here and there, a little dry humping slow dancing at a party or two, but nothing like the gutteral groaning and gonad grinding—in between reading each other excerpts from the Romantic poets, of course—I'd started game planning.
+We've had some amiable exchanges here and there, a little dry humping slow dancing at a party or two, but nothing like the gutteral groaning and gonad grinding—in between reading each other excerpts from the Romantic poets, of course—that I'd been game planning.

 Simone.
 Her name really got me going.
 I was already in Gallic mode, having worked my way through a little light summer reading―all three volumes of Marcel Proust's Remembrance of Things Past.
-I substitute "Simone" for Proust's heroine (hero?)
-"Albertine" as I strategize another European fling.
-It occurs to me that a simple note, from one writer to another, might just do the trick.
+Substituting "Simone" for Proust's heroine (hero?)
+"Albertine," I strategized another European fling.
+It occurred to me that a simple note, from one writer to another, might just do the trick.

 I want to hear you moan and moan